internecivusraptus/CourseProject/README.md

 3. Run analysis function
 `   run_analysis()   `
 4. It will produce simultaneously
-  a. tidy data in your environment
+  1. tidy data in your environment
-  b. tidy data in tidydata.txt file
+  2. tidy data in tidydata.txt file

 # How to understand variables